devamkumar84/news-play/README.md

 # news-play
-This is my first Git Repository
+This is my first Git Repository.
+Author: Devam Kumar